Full Security Guide for Small Businesses (Physical and Cyber Security)

 Floodlights with motion sensor technology can also be really useful to prevent thieves from sneaking in the shadow of the night.
 Super bright floodlights would make any thief uneasy, especially if they can be spotted from the street or surrounding buildings.

 Floodlights can work well in combination with security cameras by brightening the area and improving video quality as a result.
-Some security cameras are already equipped with floodlights such as the highly rated Smart Floodlight Camera from Amazon.
+Some security cameras are already equipped with floodlights such as the highly rated Smart Floodlight Camera on Amazon.

 8. Small business insurance